rodjac-lab/OpenWatt/README.md

 ## License

-Licensed under the MIT License — see `LICENSE` for details.
+Licensed under the MIT License â€” see `LICENSE` for details.